marti005/DELTARUNE-Bingosync-No-Hit/README.md

   <img src="assets/deltarune_x_bingosync_logo.png" title="DELTARUNE x Bingosync">
 </p>

-# DELTARUNE Bingosync Mod
+# DELTARUNE Bingosync No Hit Mod
-<b>NOTE</b>: This mod is only supported on Chapters 1-4 v1.04 (CH1 1.40 / CH2 1.46 / CH3 v0.0.098 / CH4 v0.0.098).
+<b>NOTE</b>: This mod is only supported on Chapters 1-4 v1.05 (CH1 1.41 / CH2 1.47 / CH3 v0.0.099 / CH4 v0.0.100).

+A no hit adaptation of the DELTARUNE Bingosync mod by Chistosito & NERS.
+Check out the original version [here](https://github.com/ners-xd/DELTARUNE-Bingosync).

-This mod connects your game to [Bingosync](https://bingosync.com) and it can automatically mark goals from [this list](https://raw.githubusercontent.com/ners-xd/deltarune-bingosync/refs/heads/ch1-4/assets/goal_list.json).
-You can find a little guide on how to complete each goal [here](https://raw.githubusercontent.com/ners-xd/deltarune-bingosync/refs/heads/ch1-4/assets/goal_requirements.txt).
+This mod connects your game to [Bingosync](https://bingosync.com) and it can automatically mark goals from [this list](https://raw.githubusercontent.com/marti005/deltarune-bingosync-no-hit/refs/heads/ch1-4/assets/goal_list.json).
+You can find a little guide on how to complete each goal [here](https://raw.githubusercontent.com/marti005/deltarune-bingosync-no-hit/refs/heads/ch1-4/assets/goal_requirements.txt).
 You can also chat with other players, see the board update live, star goals and change your name color.

+This adaptation removes goals which require taking damage and performing glitches, adds goals oriented to no hits, and displays the number of hits taken in a match, following the definition and exceptions defined by the [UT/DR Challenge Community](https://discord.com/invite/WVFcWXwT6A).

+# Changes to the original mod

+- Removed the "Die", "See obj_weirdroute_manipulator", "Crash With Noelle Anticheat", and "WW into 7 unique rooms" goals.

 # How to install and use
 - Download [the latest](https://github.com/ners-xd/deltarune-bingosync/releases/latest) version of the mod